COMP6452-IP7/smart-contract/readme.txt

+NOTE

+We don't have a smart_contract_addresses.txt because we deployed our smart contracts on a local Ganache network.
+Also each instance of a song is a separate smart contract.

 SETTING UP

 1. Launch Ganache and create a new workspace.
 Setup the server by setting the port number to 7545.
-2. Run the oracle script, index.ts, and obtain the oracle addressing using the command: npx tsc && node build/index.ts
+2. Run the oracle script, index.ts, and obtain the oracle address using the command: npx tsc && node build/index.ts
 3. Add the Firebase admin SDK using the command: pip install firebase-admin

 UPLOADING A SONG